DevExpress/devextreme-documentation/concepts/05 UI Components/Switch/00 Getting Started with Switch/20 Define a Hint.md

-The following code specifies a [hint](/Documentation/ApiReference/UI_Components/dxSwitch/Configuration/#hint) - a message that appears when users hover the mouse pointer over the Switch.
+The following code specifies the [hint](/Documentation/ApiReference/UI_Components/dxSwitch/Configuration/#hint) that appears when users hover the mouse pointer over the Switch.

 ---